 Originally constructed in bonnie Newcastle in 1915, the HMS Malaya had been of service both in World War I and II in places as varied as Denmark, Anatolia, Malta, Genoa, Cape Verde and the Caribbean.
 She gallantly ended her service as target bouncing bomb practice in Loch Striven in Scotland in 1944, but where Football is concerned, the HMS Malaya made her most important trip in 1921 – to the land after which she was named.

 In spite of the success of the Malaysia Super League, the knockout Malaysia Cup is still the big one as far as fans and players are concerned.
 The bigger clubs of the Malaysia Super League such as Kelantan FA, Selangor FA, Pahang FA and the rampant Johor Darul Ta’zim FC (having just won six consecutive league titles) are capable of drawing crowds of over ten thousand consistently to league matches.
-However, when it comes to the semi-finals and the final of the Malaysia Cup, it is not uncommon for crowds of eighty thousand spectators to pack into either Kuala Lumpur’s Bukit Jalil or Shah Alam stadium.
+However, when it comes to the latter rounds of the Malaysia Cup, it is not uncommon for crowds of eighty thousand spectators to pack into either Kuala Lumpur’s Bukit Jalil or Shah Alam stadium.
 Given its rich history, it is THE trophy that matters in Malaysian Football.

-Selangor FA, the main Football club of the west coast peninsular state, is the most successful club in its history, having lifted the silverware 33 times and having competed as finalists a record 49 times.
+Selangor FA, the main Football club of the eponymous west coast peninsular state, is the most successful club in its history, having lifted the silverware 33 times and having competed as finalists a record 49 times.
 This includes having won the cup 14 times in the space of 21 years from 1968 to 1986, with 5 titles coming between 1971 and 1976 alone.
 Selangor’s prominence in domestic Malaysian club Football has been at the expense of neighbours Kuala Lumpur FA.
 The Malaysian capital city was formerly located within the state of Selangor until it became a federated territory in its own right in 1974, a year before it got its own Football club.
-KLFA however has never been able to succeed in the way Selangor has, which has been a big factor in the club’s struggles to develop a large fan base.
+KLFA however has never been able to succeed in the way Selangor has, which has been a big factor in the club’s struggle to develop a large fan base.

 A lot of information used in this post has come from author John Duerden’s work “Lions And Tigers; The story of football in Singapore and Malaysia”.